tarungarg546/CodeMyca/README.md

 ```
 #!php

-A platform which can host online programming competitions (much like codechef and spoj).API of Hackerearth was used for online compilation and execution of programmes.
+A platform which can host online programming competitions (much like codechef and spoj).
+API of Hackerearth was used for online compilation and execution of programmes.

 Technology Used :
 HTML,CSS,JQuery/Javascript,Hackerearth api,PHP with mysql.